nobodyme/blog/content/blog/fetch-images-from-reddit/index.md

 Now your program may work or may not still work as intended as we have two other edge cases to handle which you will only discover when you have tried different sets of data.
 If your program currently doesn't work well for you, you have a set of data that presents you with the edge case right at the beginning.
 Yes, it’s better you stumble upon these at first than building everything and wonder what went wrong.
 So what’s the error?

 The problem with these image links is that a lot of times image links on Reddit are from **Imgur** and **_sometimes_** Imgur links don’t open up as image files but rather as a page with a collection of images.
-Try the blow URLs yourself.
+Try the URLs below, yourself.

 1. Normal url: [https://i.redd.it/qcqy40krxn911.png](https://i.redd.it/qcqy40krxn911.png) (or .jpeg with extensions)
 2. Imgur url: [https://imgur.com/zXpT3vJ](https://imgur.com/zXpT3vJ)